-I ran the latest Essential Forms update CD and now when I open the program all I see is "Sample Client/New Matter".
+I ran the latest Essential Forms update and now when I open the program all I see is "Sample Client/New Matter".
 Where are all my saved clients/matters?

 The Essential Forms installation program may not have been able to determine the location where your saved clients are stored, and reset the data path to the default location.
 Open Essential Form, click Configure>Data Directory, and browse to the location where the shared network data folder resides.
 Select that data folder, click OK, then click Use this directory.
 The program should prompt you to restart it.
 Reopen Essential Forms and you should see your clients/matters/forms.
 You can verify the location Essential Forms is configured to use as its data directory by clicking View, then System Information and looking at the third line Data under Directories.

-I installed a Local County Update or Judicial Council CD and I get an information window with options "This program may not have installed correctly" or "This Program Installed Correctly".
+I installed a Local County Update or Judicial Council Update and I get an information window with options "This program may not have installed correctly" or "This Program Installed Correctly".
 Which should I click?
 How do I know if it installed correctly?

 Go ahead and click the option, "This program installed correctly".
 This is a message from the Windows User Account Control and does not indicate that any actual problem has been detected.

-I am trying to run the update CD and I get the message, "Essential Forms is currently running" but I don't have it open on my computer.
+I am trying to run the update and I get the message, "Essential Forms is currently running" but I don't have it open on my computer.
 What does this mean?

-Even if Essential Forms is not open at the computer where the update CD is running, the installation program is able to detect if any Essential Forms user on the network currently has Essential Forms shared data files open.
-Make sure all network users have the program closed before running an Essential Forms update CD.
+Even if Essential Forms is not open at the computer where the update is running, the installation program is able to detect if any Essential Forms user on the network currently has Essential Forms shared data files open.
+Make sure all network users have the program closed before running an Essential Forms update.
 If the message persists even after all users have closed the program, the computer where your Essential Forms shared data folder is located may need to be rebooted to force it to release any locked shared data files.

 When I double-click on the Essential Forms shortcut I get a message, "You are about to run a program from an unknown publisher" why am I getting this?